HISKA Youth Sheds

 HISKA plans to trial Youth Sheds in specific rural centres in Gippsland, with expansion planned for other parts of Victoria.
 The model is designed to be easily duplicated and adaptable enough to work in collaboration or partnership with other organisations or community groups.

-The HISKA Youth Shed program will provide a safe place where young people can engage with peers and mentors while working on projects such as restoring classic cars, motor bikes, woodworking, and artwork.
-HISKA Youth Sheds will be run by trained and qualified mentors, encouraging young people to develop self-confidence, worthiness, new skills and discover a fulfilling purpose.
+The HISKA Youth Shed project will provide a safe place where young people can connect with peers and mentors while working on projects such as restoring classic cars, go-karts, furniture, woodworking, and artwork.

 HISKA is dedicated to one day opening Youth Sheds in rural towns across Victoria and even in other States of Australia.
 That’s a huge undertaking and will depend of the level of funding and support we can secure from Government, Local Councils, business sponsors and local communities.

 For more information please contact Hiska here.